Bayesian Elastic Net based on Empirical Likelihood: Introduction

 Regularization methods have been introduced to a linear model to improve the prediction accuracy and interpretability by introducing a penalty term to the least squares criterion; lasso that implements $l_1$ penalty \citep{Tibshirani1996}, ridge that adds $l_2$ penalty \citep{Tikhonov1943}, elastic net (EN) that introduces a combination of $l_1$ and $l_2$ penalties \citep{Zou2005}, and non-convex penalties \citep{Fan2001,Zhang2010}.
 It is known that EN shows better performances compared to the lasso while preserving a sparse variable selection property \citep{Zou2005,buhlmann2011statistics}.
 EN also identifies influential variables better than the lasso and has lower false positives than ridge regression \citep{tutz2009penalized}.

 The penalized regression approaches have an intuitive Bayesian counterpart stemming from introducing penalty terms in the form of priors.
 For instance, Bayesian lasso (BL) \citep{bayeslasso} uses a double-exponential prior, and Bayesian elastic net (BEN) \citep{Ben2010} uses an informative prior that is a compromise between normal and Laplace priors.
 The non-convex penalties also have been implemented including spike-and-slab prior \citep{ishwaran2005}, horseshoe prior \citep{Carvalho2010}, and hyperlasso \citep{Griffin2011}.
-Motivated by \cite{Ben2010}, various BEN studies have been conducted including applications to gene-expression data \citep{chen2010detection}, empirical BEN \citep{huang2015empirical}, and regressions \citep{alhamzawi2016bayesian,alshaybawee2017bayesian,alhamzawi2018bayesian}.
+Motivated by Li and Lin \cite{Ben2010}, various BEN studies have been conducted including applications to gene-expression data \citep{chen2010detection}, empirical BEN \citep{huang2015empirical}, and regressions \citep{alhamzawi2016bayesian,alshaybawee2017bayesian,alhamzawi2018bayesian}.

 The Bayesian approaches on regularization regression have several advantages.
-First, the Bayesian methods provide a natural interpretation of parameter uncertainty.
+First, the Bayesian methods offer a natural interpretation of parameter uncertainty.
 For example, the standard errors of our parameter of interest can be estimated as the posterior standard deviations because the Bayesian method provides the entire posterior distribution.
 Second, the Bayesian methods provide valid standard errors compared to the variances of the non-Bayesian penalized regressions estimated by the sandwich or bootstrap \citep{kyung2010}.
 Third, the penalty parameters in the Bayesian methods can be estimated simultaneously with model parameters.
-When the non-Bayesian models have multiple penalty parameters such as EN, multi-stage cross-validations are used to estimate the penalty terms.
+When the non-Bayesian models have multiple penalty parameters, such as EN, multi-stage cross-validations are used to estimate the penalty terms.
 However, the sequential estimation of penalties may incur the over-shrinkage of parameters that leads to larger bias \citep{Ben2010}.
-Lastly, the Bayesian penalized regression approaches show similar or better performances compared to the corresponding non-Bayesian approaches \citep{Hans2009,kyung2010,Ben2010}.
 Lastly, the Bayesian penalized regression approaches show similar or better performances compared to the corresponding non-Bayesian approaches \citep{Hans2009,kyung2010,Ben2010}.